-- 3.2.1 TAAs will facilitate the distribution of information to parents/school communities. - 3.2.2 TAAs will collect student background information from schools as agreed by education ministers.
-This enables nationally comparable reporting of students' outcomes against the Melbourne Declaration on Educational Goals for Young Australians.
-Further details on data collection can be found in the current Data Standards Manual: Student Background Characteristics on the ACARA website. - 3.2.3 TAAs will collect authorisation or record as appropriate, in a manner that suits them, on the following: - absences - students accessing disability adjustments - exemptions (signed by parents/carers) - withdrawals (signed by parents/carers) - abandonments due to illness and injury - declarations for parents acting as supervisors for their own children. - 3.2.4 TAAs will establish procedures for the conduct of tests for students taking the test at a school other than their own school.
-These must include: - providing instructions in the Handbook for Principals that schools with visiting students should post the test books to the relevant home TAAs - agreements with the contractor about how interstate test books are to be treated - the provision of blank test books to the host school for visiting students. - 3.2.5 TAAs will establish and communicate procedures for testing students in international schools, both in Australia and overseas, which have links with Australian education authorities. - 3.2.6 TAAs will establish and communicate procedures in line with these protocols for the provision of information on the demand/need for the production of test materials in alternative formats. - 3.2.7 TAAs will establish and communicate procedures for testing students who are registered as undertaking non-school based education (e.g. home-schoolers).
-These must include instructions in the Test Administration Handbook for Teachers about how to treat test books for non-school based students who might be hosted at schools for the tests.
+- 3.2.1 TAAs will facilitate the distribution of information to parents / school communities. - 3.2.2 TAAs will collect student background information from schools, as agreed by education ministers.
+This enables nationally comparable reporting of students' outcomes against the Melbourne declaration on educational goals for young Australians.
+Further details on data collection can be found in the current Data standards manual: student background characteristics on the ACARA website. - 3.2.3 TAAs will collect authorisation or record as appropriate, in a manner that suits them, on the following: - absences - · students accessing disability adjustments - exemptions (signed by parents/carers) - withdrawals (signed by parents/carers) - abandonments due to illness and injury - declarations for parents acting as supervisors for their own children. - 3.2.4 TAAs will establish procedures for the conduct of tests for students taking the test at a school other than their own school.
+These must include: - providing instructions in the Handbook for principals that schools with visiting students should post the test books to the relevant home TAAs - agreements with their contractor about how interstate test books are to be treated - providing blank test books to a host school for visiting students. - 3.2.5 TAAs will establish and communicate procedures for testing students in international schools, both in Australia and overseas, which have links with Australian education authorities.

-3.3.1 Principals are required to:
+- 3.2.6 TAAs will establish and communicate procedures in line with these protocols for the provision of information on the demand/need for the production of test materials in alternative formats. - 3.2.7 TAAs will establish and communicate procedures for testing students who are registered as undertaking non-school based education (for example, homeschoolers).
+These must include instructions in the Test administration handbook for teachers about how to treat test books for non-school based students who might be hosted at schools for the tests.

-- ensure that parents/carers of students in Years 3, 5, 7 and 9 are fully informed about the program - discuss and plan for disability adjustments and exemptions where appropriate - ensure that all relevant staff are fully informed of their roles and responsibilities and test administration requirements - ensure that all staff are aware that they must maintain test security until the end of the test security period - ensure that NAPLAN student reports are delivered to parents/carers in a timely manner after they are received at the school - be aware of any additional jurisdiction-specific responsibilities outlined in Part B of the Handbook for Principals. - 3.3.2 Principals are responsible for acknowledging in a manner outlined by the relevant TAA that they have read and understood the Handbook for Principals, which includes the relevant sections of the National Protocols for Test Administration.
+- 3.3.1 Principals are required to: - ensure that parents/carers of students in Years 3, 5, 7 and 9 are fully informed about the program - discuss and plan for disability adjustments and exemptions where appropriate - ensure that all relevant staff are fully informed of their roles and responsibilities and test administration requirements - ensure that all staff are aware that they must maintain test security until the end of the test security period - ensure that NAPLAN student reports are delivered to parents/carers in a timely manner after they are received at the school - be aware of any additional jurisdiction-specific responsibilities outlined in part B of the Handbook for principals. - 3.3.2 Principals are responsible for acknowledging in a manner, outlined by their relevant TAA, that they have read and understood the Handbook for principals, which includes the relevant sections of the National protocols for test administration.